MarginaliaSearch/MarginaliaSearch/ROADMAP.md

 ## Support for binary formats like PDF

-Add support for formats like PDF.

 The crawler needs to be modified to retain them, and the conversion logic needs to parse them.
 The documents database probably should have some sort of flag indicating it's a PDF as well.

-PDF parsing is known to be a bit of a security libability so some thought needs to be put in that direction as well.
+PDF parsing is known to be a bit of a security liability so some thought needs to be put in that direction as well.

 ## Custom ranking logic